DynatraceAskMe/Dynatrace-OneAgent-AWS-Elastic-Beanstalk/README.md

 			3. The Elastic Beanstalk extension script file names are important—the Amazon interpreter executes them in alphabetical order.

 ## To install OneAgent, you need configuration files
-1. In the beanstalk deploy package, create .ebextention directory.
+1. In the beanstalk deploy package, create **.ebextentions** directory.
 2. In the .ebextention directory create configuration file.
-For example 1dynatraceInstallAndPost.config
+For example **1dynatraceInstallAndPost.config**
 3. The file must contain a files section that defines.
 	3.1		The download path and target file name (for example, /tmp/dynatraceinstall.sh)
 	3.2		Proper user rights settings